Chealion/yycbike/README.md

     Daily Data:
     http://climate.weather.gc.ca/climateData/bulkdata_e.html?format=csv&stationID=50430&Prov=AB&dlyRange=2012-07-97&7C2015-01-01&Year=2015&Month=1&Day=1&timeframe=2&submit=Download+Data

 Eco-Counter has a private API that can be figured out by reading the AJAX requests performed on each of the counter pages.
+The data in question is owned by the City of Calgary.
 The counts are posted once a day normally between 5:00 and 6:00 AM MST, so the counts are *not* live.

     Individual Data Sets:
     http://www.eco-public.com/api/h7q239dd/data/periode/[ID]/?begin=YYYYMMDD&endYYYYMMDD&step=[NUMBER]